hgyxbll/cheat/README.md

 * `CHEAT_SET_UP(statements)`
 * `CHEAT_TEAR_DOWN(statements)`

-These are the most essential part of it.
+These are the most useful part of it.

 * `cheat_assert(bool expected)`
 * `cheat_assert_not(bool unexpected)`